Buying a home

 Selling a home

-- Find out what’s in the soil — search the Arsenic in Soils database to find out if your yard was sampled.
+- Find out what’s in the soil — search the online map tool to find out if your yard was sampled.
 If you cannot find your property, you may qualify for free soil sampling.

 - If you have high levels of contamination — don’t worry, we are here to help.
 The Yard Program will pay for soil removal and replacement in yards with arsenic over a certain threshold.
 If you sell your home before cleanup, the offer transfers to the new owner.